ビザ申請

 Links may change: check the Immigration Services Agency’s official website for updates.

-The contents of this article are based on laws and information as of January 2025.
+The contents of this article are based on laws and information as of June 2026.

 This article is intended for general informational purposes and does not constitute legal advice.
 We strive to provide accurate information; however, we do not guarantee the accuracy of the contents.